tatari-tv/gptsql/README.md

 ## SAFETY

 **Please do not run this against a production database!** And **make sure you have a backup** of your data.
 That said, the query function has a simple protector which will refuse to run any query that doesn't start with `SELECT`.
 Note that this is not foolproof.
 It is very likely that the LLM can construct a destructive query which will get around this simple check, if you ask it properly.
 So don't rely on this for perfect safety.
 I strongly recommend running with a `read-only` db connection just in case.

+Also please note that this tool **sends your data to OpenAI**.
+Query results are sent back to Assistant API for processing.
+Please make your own decision on whether you are OK with this or not.

 ## Limitations